 Entity Type represents a set of entities that have similar attributes.

 Entity Set in the database represents a collection of entities having a particular entity type.

 Answer: Weak Entity set is the one whose primary key comprises its partial key as well as the primary key of its parent entity.
 This is the case because the entity set may not have sufficient attributes to form a primary key.

 Q #25) Explain the terms ‘Attribute’ and ‘Relations’

-Ans: Attribute describes the properties or characteristics of an entity.
+Attribute is described as the properties or characteristics of an entity.
 For Example, Employee ID, Employee Name, Age, etc., can be attributes of the entity Employee.

 Q #26) What are VDL and SDL?

-Ans: VDL is View Definition language which represents user views and their mapping to the conceptual schema.
+Answer: VDL is View Definition Language which represents user views and their mapping to the conceptual schema.